andrey-shvets/ApiCoverageTool/README.md

 ### Endpoints mapping by rest clients

-`ApiClientCoverage` class contains methods that can return endpoints coverage by the REST clients.
+`ApiControllerMapping` class contains methods that can return endpoints coverage by the REST clients.
 Returns a list of endpoints that have implemented methods in specified controllers.
 And the list of endpoints that don't have mapped methods.
 There are three methods that differ by the source of swagger OpenAPI specification.
-`GetCoverageByClientFromUri` - from the uri to service swagger.json.
+`GetMappingByControllerFromUri` - from the uri to service swagger.json.
-`GetCoverageByClientFromFile` - from json file.
+`GetMappingByControllerFromFile` - from json file.
-`GetCoverageByClient` - from string.
+`GetMappingByController` - from string.

 ```
 var constrollers = new Type[]